 Forbearance suspends student loan payments for a specific period of time, and it's usually requested by a strapped borrower who is in need of temporary student loan relief.
 Sometimes loan servicers can place borrowers in automatic student loan forbearance in some circumstances.

 What Is Automatic Student Loan Forbearance?

-“Administrative forbearances are the types of forbearance where the (U.S. Department of Education) secretary has discretion to put a borrower in forbearance without asking for additional documentation from the borrower,” Kyra Taylor, a staff attorney for the National Consumer Law Center’s Student Loan Borrower Assistance program, told The Balance via email.
+“Administrative forbearances are the types of forbearance where the (U.S. Department of Education) secretary has discretion to put a borrower in forbearance without asking for additional documentation from the borrower,” Kyra Taylor, a staff attorney for the National Consumer Law Center’s Student Loan Borrower Assistance program, told The Balance.

 Eligibility for administrative or automatic forbearance can vary among different types of federal student loans.
 Direct loans, FFEL loans, Perkins loans, and HEAL loans are subject to different rules for forbearance.

 When Is Automatic Forbearance Granted?

 The guidelines governing automatic and administrative forbearance can be specific to loan type, and they can be complicated.

 Coronavirus Administrative Forbearance

 This temporary suspension of student loan interest is unique to forbearance granted under the CARES Act.
 Student loan interest will still continue to accrue during most other kinds of forbearance.

 Disaster or Emergency Forbearance

-Borrowers who live in a declared federal disaster areas, such as those due to hurricanes, can qualify for disaster forbearance.
-This is offered for up to 90 days (and can be renewed for 30 days at a time afterward) to assist borrowers affected by a natural disaster, such as a hurricane.
+Borrowers who live in declared federal disaster areas, such as those due to hurricanes, can qualify for disaster forbearance for up to 90 days, and it can be renewed for 30 days at a time after the 90 days expires.

-Servicers might put you into automatic forbearance if you live in a disaster area only after you miss payments.
+Some servicers might only put you into automatic forbearance, if you live in a disaster area, after you miss payments.

 Retroactive Forbearance or Deferment

 An administrative forbearance can be granted for a past repayment period in some cases.
-According to Taylor, it’s commonly granted for the time when payments were overdue before an authorized deferment or forbearance began.
+According to Taylor, this type of forbearance is commonly granted for the time when payments were overdue and before an authorized deferment or forbearance began.

 Loans Waiting for Discharge or Forgiveness

-Some forms of student loan discharge or forgiveness require the Department of Education to review documentation and determine if the borrower is eligible.
-According to Taylor, the eligible federal student loans in question are typically put into an automatic administrative forbearance during this time.
+Some forms of student loan discharge or forgiveness require that the Department of Education review documentation and determine whether the borrower is eligible.
+Eligible federal student loans are typically put into an automatic administrative forbearance during this time, according to Taylor.